This week at Holy Trinity: Tuesday, 7:30 p.m. Vestry; Saturday, 5:30 p.m., Evening Prayer and Conversation on the Conference Line.

 During Lent, loose change and paper money was collected each Sunday during 9 a.m.
 Mass.

-This outreach offering will be divided between Episcopal Community Services of the Diocese of New Jersey and Episcopal Relief and Development.
+This outreach offering was divided between Episcopal Community Services of the Diocese of New Jersey and Episcopal Relief and Development.

-Look what the soup ladies have made for April!
+Look what the soup ladies made in April!
 Yes, it's chicken noodle.

 The soup will available in the freezer.